Splash Spring 2026

 Owen Karmel

-Using your engineering skills, can you make it to orbit in a single class section?
+Using your engineering skills, can you make it to space in a

 Difficulty: **